slebetman/console-editor/README.md

 # console-editor

-Edit functions in a real editor
+Edit object properties or functions in a real editor

 ![edit function](./demo.gif)